 You will have the opportunity to assist a trainee doctor and, under supervision, undertake some of the duties of a Foundation Year 1 doctor.
 You also have an elective period, which is usually undertaken overseas.

-5 Highers at AAAAB (first sitting) plus Advanced Highers at BB including Chemistry and 2 from Maths, Biology and Physics.
+5 Highers at AAAAA (by end of S5) plus Advanced Highers at BB (in S6) including Chemistry and 2 from Maths, Biology and Physics.
 For some applicants this subject combination as S5 is neither possible nor appropriate.
 If you meet the grade requirements in S5 but are missing one or more sciences, you may take the missing subject in S6.
 Higher Human Biology may be accepted in place of Biology.
 National 5 at B in English, Maths, Biology and Chemistry.

 Widening access entry:

-5 Highers at AAABB (first sitting) plus Advanced Highers at CC including Chemistry and 2 from Maths, Biology and Physics.
+5 Highers at AAAAB (by end of S5) plus Advanced Highers at BC (from S6) including Chemistry and 2 from Maths, Biology and Physics.
 For some applicants this subject combination as S5 is neither possible nor appropriate.
 If you meet the grade requirements in S5 but are missing one or more sciences, you may take the missing subject in S6.
 Higher Human Biology may be accepted in place of Biology.
 National 5 at B in English, Maths, Biology and Chemistry.